yasir-moosa/ecs-threatcomposer-app/README.md

 There are four workflows, and only one pair of them is actually chained together:

 1. **Build and Push Image** runs automatically on a push that touches `app/` or the Dockerfile (or can be triggered manually).
-It builds the image, tags it with the commit SHA, and pushes it to ECR.
+It builds the image, runs a **Trivy vulnerability scan** against it (fails the job on any CRITICAL or HIGH severity fixable CVE so a vulnerable image never reaches ECR) then tags it with the commit SHA and pushes it to ECR.
 2. **Terraform Deploy** is manual only, you trigger it from the Actions tab.
-It's split into two jobs: `terraform-plan` runs `init` and `plan`, saving the plan as an artifact, then `terraform-apply` downloads that exact plan and applies it.
+It's split into two jobs: `terraform-plan` runs `init` lints the Terraform code with **TFLint** (AWS ruleset + best-practice rules, non-blocking for now) then `plan`, saving the plan as an artifact; `terraform-apply` downloads that exact plan and applies it.
 This way what gets applied is guaranteed to be what the plan showed, not a fresh plan that might have drifted.
 3. **Post-Deploy Health Check** runs automatically right after Terraform Deploy finishes successfully (or manually on its own).
-It curls the live site and fails if it doesn't get a healthy response back.
+It waits 2 minutes for the ECS tasks to stabilize then curls the live site with up to 10 retries (30s apart) before failing, so it doesn't false-alarm on a service that's still starting up.
 4. **Terraform Destroy** is manual only, and requires typing the word "destroy" into a confirmation field before it'll run anything.
 Same two-job pattern as Deploy: a `terraform-destroy-plan` job saves exactly what will be torn down, then `terraform-destroy-apply` destroys precisely that.

 So a normal app change goes: push to main, image gets built and pushed, that's it, nothing else runs on its own.
 Deploying the new image into the infra is a deliberate, manual step, and once you trigger it, the health check follows automatically to confirm the site actually came back up.

 None of this uses long lived AWS access keys.
 GitHub Actions authenticates to AWS through OIDC: AWS trusts GitHub's identity provider directly, and issues short lived credentials to a specific IAM role only when the workflow is running from this exact repo.
 No secrets to rotate or leak.

+### Security & code quality scanning

+- **Trivy** scans the built Docker image for OS and library vulnerabilities before it's pushed.
+Only fixable CRITICAL/HIGH findings block the pipeline, so noise from unfixable issues doesn't stall deploys.
+- **TFLint** (with the AWS ruleset plugin) lints the Terraform code on every deploy for unused variables, missing provider/version constraints and AWS-specific best practices.
+Currently set to report-only, not blocking.
 ## Running this yourself

 You'll need an AWS account, the AWS CLI configured, Terraform, Docker, and a domain you control in Route53 if you want the HTTPS part to work.